elkhorn-heavy/walkthroughs/overthewire/natas/level_12.md

 PLAINTEXT ^ CIPHERTEXT = KEY

-This is the "key" to solving this challenge
+This is the "key" (sorry, not sorry) to solving this challenge!

 ### The Solution